¿Cómo podemos ayudarte?

 - Regular monitoring of water content in crops.

 - Determination of zones with water stress for a field/farm.

 - Determination of combustibility levels in areas vulnerable to fire.

 NDMI index maps vary in color spectrum from white beige to violet.

-As there is more moisture content in the vegetation, the palette moves towards the intense blues/violet and the index approaches the maximun value, 1.
+As there is more moisture content in the vegetation, the palette moves towards the intense blues/violet and the index approaches the maximum value, 1.

-The following images compare NDVI / NDMI in several fields where moisture loss is observed as the crop evolves towards maturity (both indices decrease):
+The following images compare NDVI / NDMI in several fields where moisture loss is observed as the crop evolves towards maturity (both indexes decrease):

 In another example you can see how some of the corn in the field was lost due to flooding.

 In the white part -low water content- the corn is senescing early, while the sector of the field represented with light blue and brown colors, the corn crop grew and developed in favorable conditions.